What is an SSL?

 An organisation needs to install the SSL Certificate onto its web server to initiate a secure session with browsers.
 Once a secure connection is established, all web traffic between the web server and the web browser will be secure.

 How Do I Know if My Storefront is Secure?

 When a certificate is successfully installed on your server, the application protocol (also known as HTTP) will change to HTTPs, where the ‘S’ stands for ‘secure’.
 Depending on the type of certificate you purchase and what browser you are surfing the internet on, a browser will show a padlock or green bar in the browser when you visit a website that has an SSL Certificate installed.

 How does Infigo implement an SSL?
 Is there a fee?

 If you would like to add a certificate to a storefront, you must add certificates to your whole platform rather than leaving some sites secure and other unsecure.
 Infigo software will charge an administrative fee for setting up a certificate.

-If you would like to proceed with the setup of SSL, please download the attached document, fill in the details and send the document to us via our Zendesk ticketing system and we will get in touch to proceed with the next step.
+If you would like to proceed with the setup of SSL, please use our ticketing system via Zendesk and we will get in touch to begin the below procedure:

-- Infigo Software will also provide a new IP Address for the domain that requires SSL.
+- Infigo Software will also provide a CNAME for the domain if this has not already been provided.

 NB: If you are doubting about the type of certificate required on the platform/storefront, please feel free to contact us via the ticketing system.